 Thanks for the question!

-For the author, though, that means there will be short segments of text on each page (or double-page spread).
-So, the text will be short, perhaps 500-1000 words long.
+Book.
+There will be short segments of text on each page (or double-page spread).

-If you translate that to standard manuscript pages, that’s 5 pages or less.
-When you send in the mss to a publisher, you send it in stand manuscript format (5 pages or so).
+Manuscript.
+If you translate that to standard manuscript pages, that’s 5 pages or less of text.
+When you send in the mss to a publisher, you send it in standard manuscript format (5 pages or so).
 When the text is laid out for the picture book, the editor, art director and illustrator will divide it into the segments that go on each page.

 You will see me suggest that you divide your text into 14-28 segments, anticipating how it will be laid out in a picture book.
 That is strictly to help the author revise and polish the text.
 When you send in the mss, it should be in standard mss format.